Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 Equation \eqref{eq:kinetic} is all we need to evolve any initial DF $f(\bm{W},0)$ under the flow generated by $H$.
 However, to provide intuition for our upcoming results it is worth discussing a non-trivial quantity which is conserved under this evolution, namely

-This functional of $f$ is sometimes called the quadratic Casimir or generalized entropy\footnote{It is also an ``H-function'' in the sense of \cite{THL_1986}, but we refrain from using that terminology here.} \citep{zhdankin2022generalized}, and is just one of an infinite family of invariants conserved by \eqref{eq:kinetic}.
+This functional of $f$ is sometimes called the quadratic Casimir, phasestrophy \citep{diamond2010modern}, or generalized entropy \citep{zhdankin2022generalized}, and is just one of an infinite family of Casimir invariants conserved by \eqref{eq:kinetic}\footnote{It is also an ``H-function'' in the sense of \cite{THL_1986}, but we refrain from using that terminology here.}.
 It is easy to show that $C_2$ is conserved:

-where the final equality follows from the fact that $f^2\dt{\bW}$ must be periodic in angles.
+where we have used Liouville's theorem \eqref{eq:Liouville} in the second and third equalities, and the final equality follows from the fact that $f^2\dt{\bW}$ must be periodic in angles.
 Note that this proof assumes nothing about the form of the Hamiltonian $H$, which could be arbitrarily complicated or time-dependent.

 Heuristically, $C_2$ is a global measure of how non-uniform the DF is, and is minimized by a completely uniform DF $f = $ constant.
 Furthermore, if we split $f(\bW, t)$ into an ``averaged'' part and a ``fluctuation'' (though at this stage we do not have to define what we are averaging over, or require the fluctuation to be small)